lotus-NLS/Jaguar/readme.md

 ### I: Implicit contracts: Guarantee/Assume type hints

--For Functions
+- For Functions
-	-**Arguments**: All function arguments must be type hinted.
+  - Arguments**: All function arguments must be type hinted.
     - Passing the correct type in arguments is caller responsibility:
     - **Guarantee in call** and **assume in definition**: Passsed argument conform to type hint

-	-**Returns**: Functions must either return the type they hint at or raise an Error (Returning and raising are mutually exclusive).
+  - **Returns**: Functions must either return the type they hint at or raise an Error (Returning and raising are mutually exclusive).
     - Returning the correct type, assuming arguments are of the correct type, is callee responsbility:
     - Guarantee in every function definition and assume in function call: Function returns object of the hinted type or raises Exception
     - All functions returns must be type labeled if they return anything but None; Functions without a type hint are impl>

 - For classes
 	- All class attributes must be type hinted.
 Init must guarantee fulfilling the type hints after init finish and that type guaranteed must be upheld at any point after